O'Hara Group

 Access-Control-Allow-Headers: Authorization

-The browser checks the 'Access-Control-Allow-*' headers to make sure it is permitted to make the request, and if so the browser then proceeds with the actual 'GET' request to fetch the resource.
+The browser checks the Access-Control-Allow-* headers to make sure it is permitted to make the request, and if so the browser then proceeds with the actual GET request to fetch the resource.

-For Confluence Server/Data Center, the app does not run in an IFRAME, so substitute 'https://confluence-open-api.herokuapp.com' in the above examples with the URL of your Confluence server.
+For Confluence Server/Data Center, the app does not run in an IFRAME, so substitute https://{installation_id}.cdn.prod.atlassian-dev.net in the above examples with the URL of your Confluence server.

 Mixed Content Errors 🔗